murphyrobbit18/murphyrobbit18/README.md

 ## Education:

-- Beginning my Bachelor of Science at the Memorial of University of Newfoundland
+- Beginning my Bachelor of Science in Computer Science at the Memorial of University of Newfoundland
 - Graduate of O'Donel High School in late June of 2024

  ## Working Experience: